-The historic Francis Gym, built of red Missouri granite and limestone trim and one of the first 10 buildings designed by university architects Cope and Stewardson, will be renovated and transformed into the state-of-the-art Gary and Rachel Sumers Fitness Center.
+The historic Francis Gym, built of red Missouri granite and limestone trim and one of the first 10 buildings designed by university architects Cope and Stewardson, will be renovated and transformed into the state-of-the-art Gary Sumers Fitness Center.
 The center will include cardiovascular equipment, training and meeting rooms and offices.

 Together these improvements will help create a revitalized southwest corner of the Danforth Campus.
 After renovation, visitors will enter the complex via a transformed set of doors at the western end of William Greenleaf Eliot Way, a walkway that begins near the middle of campus at Graham Chapel.